Texas Christian University

-NextGen Research Lab
+NextGen AI Research Lab

 Our research lab is focused on addressing key challenges in modern technology, including cybersecurity, education, and next-generation networks.
 We are exploring how AI, machine learning (ML), and large language models (LLMs) can improve cybersecurity, assist small businesses, and enhance educational outcomes.
 Additionally, we work on advancing the implementation of key technologies for 5G, beyond 5G (B5G), and 6G networks, as well as optimizing massive MIMO and mmWave systems for efficient and secure communications.